 Father, 4 daughters killed in Delaware crash, mother survives

-A New Jersey man and his four daughters aged 13-20 have been killed in a crash in Delaware, state police said Saturday.
+A New Jersey man and his four daughters, aged 13 to 20, have been killed in a crash in Delaware, state police said Saturday.

-The lone survivor was the man’s 53-year-old wife who was in the front passenger seat.
+The lone survivor was the man’s 53-year-old wife, who was in the front passenger seat.
 The crash occurred Friday afternoon on State Route 1 Highway in Townsend.
-They were in a 1998 Toyota Sienna.
+They were in a 1998 Toyota Sienna and were returning to New Jersey.

-State police said the man was 61 and two of the children were 13.
-The other two children were 20 and 17.
+A friend of the family, Linda Douglas, identified the father as Audie Trinidad; the 20-year-old daughter, Kaitlyn; the 17-year-old daughter, Danna; and the two teen twins as Allison and Melissa, the Newark Star-Ledger reported Saturday.

+"The daughters were just so sweet to my family and had so much compassion for my daughters," she said, according to the paper.

 Blue and red tarps covering the Sienna vehicle with its front-end smashed were seen in photos taken from the scene of the fatal collision.